Minerals are restructured

-In order for water to be beneficial for health, it must first be filtered (removing pollutants) but above all it must preserve its minerals because they contain the natural synergy of trace elements which are fully metabolizable as well as energy (of magnetic and cosmic origin) that the energetic body needs.
+In order for water to be beneficial for health, it must first be filtered (removing pollutants) but above all it must preserve its minerals because they contain the natural synergy of trace elements which are fully metabolizable.
 Dry residues in water are composed of:

 • Minerals assimilable by the body (between 5% and 25% of inorganic minerals) including trace elements